ArhanChaudhary/qter/media/paper/paper.typ

 We now consider a sibling algorithm to BFS: depth-first search (DFS).
 DFS is an algorithm that explores all nodes as deep as possible before backtracking.
 It strikes our interest because the memory overhead is minimal; all you need to keep track of is the path taken to reach a node, something that can be easily managed during the search.
 However, because we explore nodes depth-first, it offers no guarantee about optimality, so we still have a problem.

 A simple modification to DFS can make it always find the optimal solution.
 We tweak the DFS implementation so that it explores up until a specified depth, testing whether each node at this depth is a solution, without exploring further.
 We repeatedly run this implementation at increasing depth limits until a solution _is_ found.
 Put simply, you do a DFS of depth 1, then of depth 2, and so on.
 This idea is known as iterative-deepening depth-first search (IDDFS), a hybrid of a breadth-first and depth-first search.
-IDDFS does repeat some work each iteration, but the cost is always small relative to the last layer because the Rubik's Cube search tree grows exponentially.
-The insignificance of the repeat work is further exacerbated given that even more time is spent at the last layer running the test for a solution.
-Because the majority of the time is spent at the last layer, the asymptotic time complexity of $O(18^n)$ in Big-O notation is actually identical to BFS and the memory saved is worth it.
+IDDFS does repeat some work each iteration, but the cost is always small relative to the last depth because the Rubik's Cube search tree grows exponentially.
+The insignificance of the repeat work is further exacerbated given that even more time is spent at the last depth running the test for a solution.
+Because the majority of the time is spent at the last depth, the asymptotic time complexity of $O(18^n)$ in Big O notation is actually identical to BFS and the memory saved is worth it.
 We will gradually improve this time complexity bound throughout the rest of this section.

 === Pruning